hctom/drubo/docs/services.md

 [```\Drubo\Environment\EnvironmentListInterface```][code.environmentlistinterface]

-Returns the environment list object containing all available environment identifiers.
-The default implementation provides the following identifiers:
+Returns the environment list object containing all available environment names.
+The default implementation provides the following name:

 * ```develop```
 * ```staging```
 * ```production```

-Replace this service, if you need more/other environment identifiers for your project.
+Replace this service, if you need more/other environment names for your project.

 ---